opengift-io/thehive/README.md

 ## What is The Hive?

-The hive is a place where the developers can easily find or create the new open-source software together.
+The hive is a concept according to which developers are able not to do the things was done before by others.

 ## How it works?